rleonardo93/solid-principles/README.md

 ## Open/Closed Principle
 "Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification." - Bertrand Meyer

+## Liskov Substitution Principle
+"Subtype Requirement: Let p(x) be a property provable about objects x of type T. Then p(y) should be true for objects y of type S where S is a subtype of T." - Barbara Liskov